Electron, v3

 [00:15:44]

-If you are Windows and Linux you notice nothing.
+If you are Windows or Linux you notice nothing.
 In the same way that when we put that markdown files in the filters those of us on MacOS notice nothing, everyone gets to notice nothing in a different sense.
-But those little accoutrements are the things that separate this feeling, some janky app, why did I download this install this on my computer to a thing that fits into that OS, right?
+But those little accoutrements are the things that separate this feeling, some janky app, why did I download and install this on my computer to a thing that fits into that OS, right?

 [00:16:08]